jin-zhe/jinlib/README.md

 Library package for my line of PyTorch work.
 Includes convenience functions that are more semantic-oriented and improves readability.
 Also sports a lightweight framework that abstracts away standard routines and allows the user to quickly implement and compare various experiments.

+To give some sense of just how handy the framework brought by the [Experiment class](jinlib/Experiment.py) and library is for whipping up quick experiments, you may wish to compare between [our code](example/CIFAR10_classifier.py) and [PyTorch's guide](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html) for the same CIFAR10 classifier experiment.

 ## Dependencies
 Too many to list manually, please install and install neccessary dependencies yourself.